 Create a SRTS Plan

 The Oregon SRTS Program recommends completing a SRTS plan for your school.
 A SRTS plan can identify barriers and hazards impacting walking and rolling opportunities, and set goals for increasing the number of students choosing to walk and roll.
 It is a valuable tool to strategically plan for and apply for grants from other funding sources.
+In addition to SRTS plans, implementation plans can create a guide for the continued promotion of the SRTS programs with specific focus on education programs.
+They work in conjunction with SRTS plans with the intent to direct the program for years to come.

 Region 1 (Clackamas, Hood River, Multnomah)